-When it comes to paper, don’t just recycle--reduce and reuse too.
-This will save on paper and printing costs.
+When it comes to paper, don’t just recycle--reduce and reuse too--and save on paper and printing costs.
 Keep in mind that every time you use the printer you are not just spending money on paper but on toner and ink too.
 So when you save on paper, you save on printer cartridges too.
-And in all you also create a more eco-friendly home office.
+And in all, you also create a more eco-friendly home office.

 I know it sounds a bit simplistic, but to save on paper, print less stuff.
 However, it takes some discipline and rethinking to put this into practice.
-Try these 11 tips can help you save on paper.
+Try these 12 tips and spend less on paper and toner.

 1. Get to know your printer.

 Learn how to use your printer more effectively to save on paper.
 Before printing, choose "print preview" to check if one line is going to cause another whole page to print.